angularexample/angular-signalstore-example/README.md

 * LinkedIn: [https://linkedin.com/in/jclango](https://linkedin.com/in/jclango)
 * Email: [jobs@jclango.com](mailto:jobs@jclango.com)

+## What is State Management?

+State management, in simple terms, is a way to store application data and logic in a centralized service.

+The goal of state management is to make your view components much smaller, more reusable, and easier to develop and test.

 ## Compare Three Ways to Manage State in Angular

 I have written three versions of this same example application.
 This makes it easy to compare the differences between the three versions.